Fit guide · Tall users · Updated May 8, 2026

 Massage chairs for 6'2"+ users: 7 that actually fit, and the ones to skip.

-Short answer: most chair manufacturers claim 'fits up to 6'6"' in marketing copy but verified spec sheets put real track length at 6'3"–6'4".
-We use the spec sheet.
-Below: chairs in our verified set with a track that reaches 6'2"+ shoulder/neck position — sorted by best back-comfort fit, not commission.
+Short answer: most chair manufacturers claim 'fits up to 6'6"' in marketing copy, but source tables and manuals often tell a narrower story.
+Below: chairs in our source-checked set with height ranges that reach 6'2"+ — sorted by best back-comfort fit, not commission.

 The shortlist